-UPDATED | July 24, 2020:
+UPDATED | August 17, 2020:

 Hawaii Real Estate Market Update

-Technology Has Been Key to Success
+Technology Has Been Key to Our Success

 We are primed to handle the changing landscape occasioned by Covid-19.
 We have been showing homes virtually and using technology to streamline the entire home buying process for years, and we’ll continue to serve our clients in this way.

-Realtors in Hawaii are permitted to show homes in person under the “Safer at Home” phase of Hawaii’s reopening, with social distancing measures in place, using masks.
+Realtors in Hawaii are currently permitted to show homes in person under the “Safer at Home” phase of Hawaii’s reopening, with social distancing measures in place, using masks.
 Travel restrictions for foreign and U.S. mainland buyers have been a barrier, but not entirely disqualifying.
 Some agents (like Jake Chancer and Ben Puccetti) have reported on buyers making purchases of Hawaii homes sight unseen.

 Hawaii Life Listing Wins HGTV’s Ultimate House Hunt for Second Consecutive Year